-- Many parents struggle with repeated requests to get children to comply with tasks like washing hands or cleaning up.
+- Many caregivers struggle with repeated requests to get children to comply with tasks like washing hands or cleaning up.

 - Children are not “little evil doers,” but they notice patterns and test limits, effectively timing their parents’ responses.